sgherbst/svreal/README.md

 `DFF_REAL(d, q, rst, clk, cke, init);
 ```

 Fixed-point memory is implemented as a generic D-type flip-flop (DFF).
 The input to this flip-flop is **d**, and the output is **q**.
-Both are fixed-point types, but they can have different formats.
+Both are fixed-point types, but it's fine if they can have different formats.

 The **rst** signals is a single active-high bit (type **logic**).
 It's a synchronous reset, and when active it causes **q** to take the value of **init**.  **init** is simply a real-number value like "1.23".